ubc-tea/MedVLMBench/README.md

 # MedVLMBench: A Unified Benchmark for Generalist and Specialist Medical Vision-Language Models

 MedVLMBench is the first unified benchmark for systematically evaluating generalist and medical-specialist Vision-Language Models (VLMs).
 This repository provides the code and resources to reproduce the experiments and extend the benchmark.
+It provides the implementation for paper "Can Generalist Vision Language Models (VLMs) Rival Specialist Medical VLMs?
+Benchmarking and Strategic Insights"

 ## Table of Contents